Best Conversion Rate Optimization Tools And Software for 2026

 Agency Managing Multiple Clients

-How To Use CRO Tools To Get Wins In 30 Days
+How To Use Conversion Rate Optimization Tools To Get Wins In 30 Days

 Week 1: Baseline And Triage

-• Define one primary conversion goal and 2–3 micro-conversions (add to cart, begin checkout, email signup).
+• Define one primary conversion goal and 2–3 supporting micro-conversions.

-• Build a simple funnel in your analytics (GA4, Mixpanel, or Amplitude) for key flows.
+• Build a simple funnel in GA4, Mixpanel, or Amplitude.

-• Set up heatmaps and session replay on those pages (Plerdy + your replay tool).
+• Set up heatmaps and session replay on those pages.

-• Create a “top 10 friction list” with screenshots and replay evidence.
+• Create a top friction list with screenshots, replays, and notes.

 Week 2: Diagnose And Write Hypotheses

-• Watch replays for users who dropped at key steps (checkout abandonment, PDP exits).
+• Watch recordings from users who dropped at key moments.

 • Write 5–8 testable hypotheses with expected impact and effort.